Living expenses: What are they and how do I budget for them?

 A guide to paying for your essentials without hurting your wallet.

 Living expenses are a type of spending that probably takes up the bulk of your monthly expenditure.
 From grocery bills and rent charges to utility costs and loan repayments, these expenses are absolutely essential.
 Beyond this, there are living expenses that are completely unpredictable: think hospital bills or urgent home repair fees.
-Ultimately, you should be able to cover these costs as they arise.
-Sounds like a lot of pressure?
-This guide will help you better understand your living expenses, how to budget for them and how to save on them.

 What exactly is a living expense?